Control, Generate, Augment: A Scalable Framework for Multi-Attribute Text Generation: Method

 \section{Method}

 We now present our model for controlled text generation.
-Our model is based on the Sentence-VAE framework \cite{bowman2016generating}.
-However, we change the model to allow the generation of sentences conditioned not only on the latent code but also on a attribute vector.
+Our model is based on the Sentence-VAE framework by \newcite{bowman2016generating}.
+However, we modify this model to allow the generation of sentences conditioned not only on the latent code but also on an attribute vector.
 We achieve this by disentangling the latent code from the attribute vector, in a similar way as the Fader networks~\cite{lample2017fader}, originally developed for computer vision tasks.
-As we will see, this simple adaption would not be sufficient.
-We carefully designed our architecture by taking advantage of a range of techniques, some from the NLP community~\cite{edunov2018understanding}, but many from the computer vision community~\cite{zhu2017unpaired,sanakoyeu2018style}.
+As we will see, this simple adaption is not sufficient, and we introduce further techniques to improve the multi-attribute sentence generation.